How to Format Hard Drive without Losing Data | 2 Effective Ways

 Note: there will be a data loss warning, enter “y” to proceed.
 It performs a full format by default, if you want to do quick format, please add a parameter “/q”, and the command will be like “format x: /q /fs:fat32”.

-How to avoid data lost caused by hard drive formatting
+How to avoid data loss caused by hard drive formatting

 Method 1.
 Backup hard drive to avoid data loss caused by formatting

-In practical case, you can use Backup and Restore in Windows 10/8/7 to backup before formatting.
+In practical cases, you can use Backup and Restore in Windows 10/8/7 to backup before formatting.
 The path is:

 Start > Update & Security > Backup > Go to Backup and Restore (Windows 7) > Set up backup

 After you’ve formatted the hard drive, you can also use this software for regular backup in case of an emergency.
-Just download this freeware to have a try now!
-For server users, try AOMEI Backupper Server.
+Just download this freeware to try it now!
+For server users, try the AOMEI Backupper Server.

 How to format hard drive without losing data

-• Format partitions or external hard drive with above mentioned steps.
+- Format partitions or external hard drives with the above-mentioned steps.

-1. Go to Backup tab and choose a backup mode you want.
-For example, if you want to format external hard drive without losing data, then choose Disk Backup.
+1. Go to the Backup tab and choose the backup mode you want.
+For example, if you want to format an external hard drive without losing data, then choose Disk Backup.

 2. Select the external hard drive as the source directory, and specify a destination path to store the image file.

-You can also set up automatic backup with Schedule Backup options to record the latest data on regular basis.
-And the Backup Scheme (available in advanced editions) can help you backup only changed files and delete older backups intelligently to save storage space.
+You can also set up an automatic backup with Schedule Backup options to record the latest data on a regular basis.
+The Backup Scheme (available in advanced editions) can help you back up only changed files and delete older backups intelligently to save storage space.

 3. Confirm the information and choose Start backup.
 Wait patiently till it’s complete.